OpenEMR

 What is OpenEMR?

-OpenEMR is a popular open-source electronic health record (EHR) and practice management system designed for medical and dental practices.
-It offers a comprehensive range of features to manage patient data, scheduling, billing, and clinical operations.
-OpenEMR is highly customizable and can be adapted to meet the specific needs of dental practices, making it an attractive alternative to proprietary EHR systems.
+OpenEMR is a popular, open-source electronic health record (EHR) and practice management system designed for medical and dental practices.
+It offers a comprehensive set of features to manage patient data, clinical notes, billing, and scheduling.
+As a free dental tool, OpenEMR is an attractive option for dental practices seeking to streamline their workflows and improve patient care.

 Some of the key features of OpenEMR include: